Aksonik/cg-clusters/README.md

 <li> Multiple trajectory frames are analyzed separately.
 Then, average, standard deviation and uncertainty is calculated.</li>

-<li> If a cluster is infinite, *i.e.* interacts with its own images through periodic boundary conditions, its shape is arbitrary.</li>
+<li> If a cluster is infinite, i.e. interacts with its own images through the periodic boundary conditions, its shape is arbitrary.</li>

 </ol>